wyethr/lafpc/website/map.md

   var greenIcon = L.icon({
     iconUrl: 'marker-icon.png',

-    iconSize:     [38, 95], // size of the icon
+    iconSize:     [14, 23], // size of the icon
-    iconAnchor:   [22, 94], // point of the icon which will correspond to marker's location
+    iconAnchor:   [7, 23], // point of the icon which will correspond to marker's location
     popupAnchor:  [-3, -76] // point from which the popup should open relative to the iconAnchor });

+  var blueIcon = L.icon({
+    iconUrl: 'marker-icon-blue.png',

+    iconSize:     [14, 23], // size of the icon
+    iconAnchor:   [7, 23], // point of the icon which will correspond to marker's location
+    popupAnchor:  [-3, -76] // point from which the popup should open relative to the iconAnchor })

   for(let i = 0; i < groceryStores.length; i++){
     let groceryStore = groceryStores[i];